return42/sphkerneldoc/linux_src_doc/drivers/staging/rtl8188eu/core/rtw_ieee80211_c.rst

 .. c:function:: u8 *rtw_get_wps_ie(u8 *in_ie, uint in_len, u8 *wps_ie, uint *wps_ielen)

-    Search WPS IE from a series of IEs
+    Search WPS IE from a series of ies

     :param u8 \*in_ie:
-        Address of IEs to search
+        Address of ies to search

     :param uint in_len:
         Length limit from in_ie